EduMake/chewy/SETUP.md

 ## What You'll Need

 *   An [Amazon Developer Account](https://developer.amazon.com)
 *   A Fandom you care about.
-And the name of the [wikia](http://fandom.wikia.com/explore) that covers it.
+And the name of the [wikia subdomain](http://fandom.wikia.com/explore) that covers it (that is the word before .wikia.com).

 ![](https://cdn.hyperdev.com/681cc882-059d-4b05-a1f6-6cbc099cc79c%2FalexaBriefingSkill.png)